When I sign in to my IDrive account for the first time on a machine, I notice that some data has already been scheduled

 The Archive Cleanup feature lets you match the contents in your IDrive account with the data in the current backup set on your Mac.
-This is a useful option if you have removed data from your computer and wish to do the same automatically from your account.
+This is a useful option if you have removed data from your computer and wish to do the same automatically from your IDrive account.

 IDrive will generate a list of items to be deleted from your account.

 Note: Archive Cleanup is not supported for USB and network mounted drives.

 This may result in the automatic deletion of data from your IDrive account.
 Set this option carefully.

 Periodic Cleanup is not supported for USB and network mounted drives.